msab05/Disabling-Windows-Copilot/README.md

-## How to disable Windows Copilot in MS Edge for both Windows 10 and 11 using Group Policy:
+## How to disable Windows Copilot in MS Edge for Windows 10/11 using Group Policy:
 Currently, the only way to disable some of Copilot from MS Edge is to remove the Hubs Sidebar.
 To do this:

 1. Create a new or modify an existing computer based GPO that applies to all of your devices in your domain.